Skip to main content

 Today, the area immediately around SMN is one of Florence’s most commercially active but least charming quarters: bus stations, car parks, cheap hotels and shops catering to transit passengers.
 The real Florence begins 5–8 minutes’ walk east, as you enter the streets around the church of San Lorenzo and the Mercato Centrale.

 Visitors who only see the area immediately around SMN station often form an inaccurate impression of Florence’s character.
 The medieval and Renaissance city — the narrow streets, the palaces, the churches — is a short walk away.
+This is worth remembering if your first impression on stepping outside SMN feels underwhelming; give the walk toward San Lorenzo and the Duomo a chance before drawing conclusions about the city.

 Frequently asked questions about Florence train stations